 - The following are NOT known to be linked to macular degeneration: floaters (moving spots caused by debris floating in the vitreous fluid between the lens and the retina); dry eye syndromes; cataracts and cataract surgery.

-- Macular degeneration appears to be hereditary in some families but not in other.
+- Macular degeneration appears to be hereditary in some families but not in others.
 Since macular degeneration affects most patients later in life, it is difficult to study successive generations in a family.

 What causes Macular Degeneration?